XWangLabTHU/cfDNApipe/README.md

 The basic analysis can be achieved by using the pre-set pipeline.
 Here, we start with the extracted methylation files.

 First, set global parameters and compute methylation level for regions from [Sun, *et al.*](https://www.pnas.org/content/112/40/E5503).
-The deconvolution can be complished using only one command in python.
+The deconvolution can be accomplished using only one command in python.

 ```Python
 import glob